linkerd/website/linkerd.io/content/1/tutorials/part-two.md

 [part one](/1/tutorials/part-one/)!

 ---

-## How does an application identify its host-local Linkerd?
+## Identify the host-local Linkerd

 Since DaemonSets use a Kubernetes `hostPort`, we know that Linkerd is running on a fixed port on the host’s IP.
 Thus, in order to send a request to the Linkerd process on the same machine that it’s running on, we need to determine the IP